-1. Establish a relationship with the best veterinarian you can find.
-Your vet should be someone whom you trust and in whose office you feel very comfortable.
+1. Your dog’s health depends on your finding an excellent veterinarian — someone whom you trust and in whose office you feel very comfortable.
 For most older dogs, it is advisable to make an appointment with the vet every six months.
 Read more….

 2. Attend to your dog’s dental health.
 Brush teeth daily and have them cleaned professionally whenever your vet advises it.
 Read more…